AhmedAminIV/KodeKloud_Terraform/Level 1/27-attach-policy/description.md

 # Task: Attach an IAM Policy using Terraform

+An IAM user named iamuser_jim and a policy named iampolicy_jim already exists.
+Use Terraform to attach the IAM policy iampolicy_jim to the IAM user iamuser_jim.

 This folder contains Terraform code to **Attach an IAM Policy using Terraform**.

 ## Files